-Results 1–10 of 18 for "Amicus Brief"X related to "Letters: December 2004" Refine Your Search Refine Your Search TopicLaw & psychology (11)Lesbian, gay, bisexual, transgender (5)Marriage & divorce (4)Sexuality (4)HIV & AIDS (1) 5 more... [+] Human rights (1)Intelligence (1)Teens (1)Testing issues (1)Violence (1)Hide detailsDocument TypeAmicus BriefXYear2013 (4)2012 (3)2011 (3)2010 (2) Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Brown (formerly Schwarzenegger) v.
+Results 1–10 of 18 for "Amicus Brief"X related to "Letters: December 2004" Refine Your Search Refine Your Search TopicLaw & psychology (13)Lesbian, gay, bisexual, transgender (6)Marriage & divorce (6)HIV & AIDS (1)Human rights (1) 4 more... [+] Intelligence (1)Teens (1)Testing issues (1)Violence (1)Hide detailsDocument TypeAmicus BriefXYear2014 (1)2013 (6)2012 (3)2011 (3)2010 (2) Results 1–10 of 18 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Brown (formerly Schwarzenegger) v.
 Plata et alClass action cases by mentally and physically ill California prisoners challenging imprisonment conditions due to overcrowding, including lack of adequate mental health services.Amicus Brief (November 2010)2.APA Amicus Briefs by YearListing in reverse chronological order of APA amicus briefs, on subjects such as sexual orientation, psychotherapist-patient privilege and the death penalty.
 Each of the titles links to a one-page summary.
 Amicus Brief 3.APA Amicus Briefs in Alphabetical OrderListing of the amicus briefs in alphabetical order, including topics such as sexual orientation, gays in the military, abortion and confidentiality.
-Amicus Brief 4.Perry v.
+Amicus Brief 4.Kitchen v.
+Herbert and Bishop v.
+SmithInvolves a federal challenge to Utah and Oklahoma’s laws prohibiting same-sex couples from marrying and recognition of the legal marriage of same-sex couples who married in other states.Amicus Brief (March 2014)5.Perry v.
 New HampshireOn August 5, 2011, APA filed an amicus brief providing the Court with an overview of the research on the accuracy of eyewitness identification and suggestive circumstances that will affect eyewitness identification can occur without police action.
-Amicus Brief (August 2011)5.Miller v.
+Amicus Brief (August 2011)6.Miller v.
 Alabama and Jackson v.
-Hobbs APA's brief discusses life-without-parole sentencing for juveniles in homicide cases.Amicus Brief (January 2012)6.Michigan v.
-KowalskiAPA’s brief supports scientific research on false confessions provides a strong empirical foundation for the admission of expert testimony on the subject and that it should be admitted as evidence under the Daubert standard for expert testimony.Amicus Brief (September 2011)7.Warney v.
-New York, CA 08 02261This case involves Douglas Warney, a man with mental retardation and AIDS-related dementia who was convicted of murder based solely on a false confession.Amicus Brief (July 2010)8.Windsor v.
+Hobbs APA's brief discusses life-without-parole sentencing for juveniles in homicide cases.Amicus Brief (January 2012)7.Hall v.
+FloridaAt issue in the appeal is whether a statutory definition of mental retardation that has a bright-line cutoff requiring an IQ score of 70 or below adequately captures the constitutional imperative that the “mentally retarded” not be executed.Amicus Brief (December 2013)8.Michigan v.
+KowalskiAPA’s brief supports scientific research on false confessions provides a strong empirical foundation for the admission of expert testimony on the subject and that it should be admitted as evidence under the Daubert standard for expert testimony.Amicus Brief (September 2011)9.Warney v.
+New York, CA 08 02261This case involves Douglas Warney, a man with mental retardation and AIDS-related dementia who was convicted of murder based solely on a false confession.Amicus Brief (July 2010)10.Windsor v.
 U.S.At challenge is the constitutionality of Section 3 of the Defense of Marriage Act (DOMA), the section that defines the term 'marriage,' for all federal purposes, as "a legal union between one man and one woman as husband and wife" and thus requires the federal government to disregard marriages of same-sex couples.Amicus Brief (September 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 18 for "Amicus Brief"X related to "Letters: December 2004"